 Following your tooth extraction in Lincoln, we’ll send you home with some aftercare instructions to help you get through the next few days.
 Here are some additional tips to help reduce your risk of infection and heal faster:

-If you have additional questions or concerns during your healing process, you can always call us up at 402-480-6199, and we will be more than happy to walk you through any issues.
-Our team will work with you to provide you with custom-tailored and high-quality dental care.
+If you have additional questions or concerns during your healing process, you can always call us up at 402-480-6199, and we will be more than happy to walk you through any issues or schedule an emergency dentistry visit.
+Our dental team will work with you to provide you with custom-tailored and high-quality dental care.

 Are you worried about your upcoming tooth extraction in Lincoln?
 Ruminating over the unknown can cause you to worry and become nervous about your procedure.
 At South Ridge Dental, we want you to feel comfortable, prepared, and relaxed knowing that we’ll quickly and painlessly remove your damaged tooth to improve your oral health.
 That’s why we’ve answered some common questions we receive from patients below.